MohamedMamdouhElkhateeb/Car-vs-Bike-Classification/README.md

 ## Dataset

 The dataset used in this project consists of labeled images of cars and bikes.
 It is divided into training, validation, and test sets.
-You can download the dataset from [link to dataset] (if applicable).
+You can download the dataset from [https://www.kaggle.com/datasets/utkarshsaxenadn/car-vs-bike-classification-dataset] .

 ## Models